alyssaong1/botframework-smalltalk/README.md

 *Note: This is a port over from API.AI/Dialogflow's small talk module.
 It uses the same intents and scripted replies.*

-I have used QnA maker because 1.
-It is cost effective, and 2.
-Creating an intent for each type of smalltalk is not scalable in the long run.
-I understand that QnA maker is traditionally used for knowledge base scenarios, but hey if it works then why not.

-**How it works:** An excel containing the question and intent matches is uploaded to QnA maker.
+**How it works:** An excel containing the question and intent matches is uploaded to [QnA maker](https://qnamaker.ai).
 In the bot, the result from QnA maker is mapped to a list of possible responses (see *smalltalk.js* in the *lib* folder), which are selected at random.

 ## Demo ##